jdidion/atropos/doc/guide.rst

 of *x* mean?
 Is that good or bad?
 How should a threshold be chosen in order to avoid finding alignments with too many errors?

-For cutadapt, the adapter alignment algorithm uses *unit costs* instead.
+For atropos, the adapter alignment algorithm uses *unit costs* instead.
 This means that mismatches, insertions and deletions are counted as one error, which is easier to understand and allows to specify a single parameter for the algorithm (the maximum error rate) in order to describe how many errors are